 For some activities – most often, recreational ones – you are required to sign a waiver of liability or a release of liability.
 A “not responsible for accidents” waiver, or whatever you want to call it, means that under most conditions, you will not be able to hold the property owner or business owner liable for your injuries.

 But does it really mean that there is absolutely no way to get the property or business owner to pay for your injuries?
-“It depends,” says our Los Angeles premises liability attorney at Law Offices of Howard Craig Kornberg.
+“It depends,” says our Los Angeles premises liability attorney at Law Offices of Howard Kornberg.

 Although a waiver of liability is often written in fine print, California law recognizes it as a legally binding contract signed between the person signing it and the business or property owner named in the waiver.
 Under most circumstances, a waiver of rights is enforceable as long as it meets certain legal requirements.